 Note 1: The equipment shall implement an adequate spectrum sharing mechanism in order to facilitate sharing between the various technologies and applications covered by this annex 3.

-Note 2: WAS/RLANs operating in the bands 5 250-5 350 MHz and 5 470-5 725 MHz shall use mitigation techniques that give at least the same protection as the detection, operationaland response requirements described in EN 301 893 to ensure compatible operation with radiodetermination systems (radars).Such mitigation techniques shall equalise the probability of selectinga specific channel for all available channels so as to ensure, on average, a near-uniform spread of spectrum loading.Specific information about the applicability of EN 301 893 can be found at http://ec.europa.eu/comm/enterprise/rtte/harstand.htm.
+Note 2: WAS/RLANs operating in the bands 5 250-5 350 MHz and 5 470-5 725 MHz shall use mitigation techniques that give at least the same protection as the detection, operation and response requirements described in EN 301 893 to ensure compatible operation with radiodetermination systems (radars).Such mitigation techniques shall equalise the probability of selectinga specific channel for all available channels so as to ensure, on average, a near-uniform spread of spectrum loading.Specific information about the applicability of EN 301 893 can be found at http://ec.europa.eu/comm/enterprise/rtte/harstand.htm.

 Note 3: WAS/RLANs operating in the bands 5 250-5 350 MHz and 5 470-5 725 MHz shall employ transmitter power control (TPC), which provides, on average, a mitigation factor of at least 3 dB on the maximum permitted output power of the systems.
 If transmitter power control is not in use, the maximum permitted mean e.i.r.p. and the corresponding mean e.i.r.p. density limits shall be reduced by 3 dB.